-Richard Rogers is the 2007 Pritzker Architecture Prize Laureate, the recipient of the RIBA Gold Medal in 1985 and winner of the 1999 Thomas Jefferson Memorial Foundation Medal.
-He is also winner of the 2000 Praemium Imperiale Prize for Architecture, the 2006 Golden Lion for Lifetime Achievement (La Biennale di Venezia) and the 2007 Tau Sigma Delta Gold Medal.
-Richard Rogers was awarded the Légion d’Honneur in 1986, knighted in 1991 and made a life peer in 1996.
-Most recently, in 2008 he was made a Member of the Order of the Companions of Honour.
+Richard was the 2007 Pritzker Architecture Prize Laureate, the recipient of the RIBA Gold Medal in 1985 and winner of the 1999 Thomas Jefferson Memorial Foundation Medal.
+He was also winner of the 2000 Praemium Imperiale Prize for Architecture, the 2006 Golden Lion for Lifetime Achievement (La Biennale di Venezia) and the 2007 Tau Sigma Delta Gold Medal.
+Richard was awarded the Légion d’Honneur in 1986.
+He was knighted in 1991 and became a member the House of Lords, as Lord Rogers of Riverside, in 1996.
+In 2008 he was made a Member of the Order of the Companions of Honour, and in 2018 won the AIA Gold Medal.